ropensci/rgbif/README.md

 ## Transitioning to the new GBIF API

+*Note that development is rapid at this point so expect changes, but changes should slow down with time...*

 + The old GBIF API
 	+ See documentation here: http://data.gbif.org/tutorial/services
 	+ is accessible from the `master` branch of this repo, check it out there if you want that.